A Minimalist Bayesian Framework for Stochastic Optimization: Theoretical analysis for multi-armed bandits

 \section{Theoretical analysis for multi-armed bandits}

-Having established the minimalist Bayesian framework, we now provide a theoretical justification for its effectiveness.
-We will analyze \Alg\ (\Cref{alg-MINTS}) for the multi-armed bandit problem in \Cref{example-MAB} and derive near-optimal guarantees.
+In this section, we will analyze \Alg\ (\Cref{alg-MINTS}) for the multi-armed bandit problem in \Cref{example-MAB} and derive near-optimal guarantees.
 We use $\mean_j$ to refer to the expected reward of Arm $j$, and measure the performance through the \emph{regret} defined below.

 \begin{definition}[Regret] For any $T \in \ZZ_+$, the regret of a decision sequence $\{ \action_t \}_{t=1}^T$ is

 \end{definition}

 To implement \Alg,\ we model each reward distribution $\distP_j$ as a Gaussian distribution $N ( \mean_j , \sigma^2 )$ with unknown mean $\mean_j$ and known standard deviation $\sigma > 0$.
 Hence, the bandit problem is modeled as a parametrized instance $ \instance_{\vectorofmeans} $ in \Cref{example-MAB-Gaussian} with unknown $\vectorofmeans \in \RR^K$, and the likelihood function $\likelihood$ is given by \eqref{eqn-likelihood-MAB}.
 The parametric model is merely a tool for algorithm design; our theoretical guarantees will not be restricted to Gaussian rewards.
 As we will show shortly, the algorithm performs well for reward distributions satisfying the following light tail condition.